zubanls/zuban/README.md

 - `a: int; callable(a)` will narrow a to be a callable that returns Any and takes any paramaters
 - Enum value when a = 1 and b = '' will be Any for no reason
 - total_ordering fills functions with an Any return type if the other functions return not None

+### Questionable, maybe change behind flag?

+- `.py` not type-checked if `.pyi` exists
+- Method Overrides param signatures are not type checked if they are not annotated

+# Mypy: Please change!!

+- Untyped decorated methods are not checked when `--check-untyped-defs`, see also test `untyped_override_check_untyped_defs_mypy_compatible`